ksnortum/find-words-java/DICTIONARIES.md

-# Notes on scrabble-words-java dictionaries
+# Notes on find-words-java dictionaries

-Much thought has gone into selecting Scrabble dictionaries for this app.
+Much thought has gone into selecting Scrabble and other dictionaries for this app.
 The goal is to present reasonably current files that can be freely distributed.
 There is a tension between being up to date and licensing issues.
 But since this app is just for fun, the lack of being absolutely current and official should not be a problem.

 ## NASPA